grahamcohen/CathrineMarchenAsmussen/content/videos/15-a-mothers-tale.md

 thumbnail: "assets/images/AMothersTale.png"
 order: 15
 description: |
-  The gap between a Turkish village and Denmark
+  There is an age apart between life in a Turkish village and Denmark.

-  A story about the cost of putting children first
+  A story about the cost of putting children first.
 description_da: |
   Afstanden mellem en tyrkisk landsby og Danmark